LTLA/byteme/README.md

 ## Usage

-Usage is simple - create an instance of the desired `Reader` class and loop until no bytes remain in the source.
+To read bytes, create an instance of the desired `Reader` class and loop until no bytes remain in the source.

 ```cpp
 #include "byteme/GzipFileReader.hpp"